PassNum-Promo4/projetwebs3-FlorianSanchez/README.md

 4/ Now let's run the application, run the command `ng serve` on **seekplayers folder**, then run the command `node server` on **server folder**.

-5/ On your web-browser you can see the project at [localhost:4200](http://localhost:4200) adress
+5/ On your web-browser you can see the project at <http://localhost:4200>